-Once you have applied to receive VA benefits, you will need to contact the Mary Baldwin Financial Aid Office to let them know that you have applied for and intend to receive benefits.
-The School Certifying Official for Veterans Benefits can be reached by calling the Financial Aid Office at 1-800-468-2262 or at email@example.com.
+Once you have applied to receive VA benefits, you will need to complete the Veterans Benefits Request form, found here.
+The School Certifying Official for Veterans Benefits can be reached by calling the Financial Aid Office at 1-800-468-2262 or at firstname.lastname@example.org.

 IN THEIR OWN WORDS

 Mary Baldwin Director of Dining Services Tracy Hiner earned a bachelors degree in business in 2012 after enrolling in the college’s Baldwin Online and Adult Programs.

 “In the beginning of my Navy tour I signed up for the Montgomery GI Bill.
 The GI Bill could only be used after I was (honorably) discharged, eligible for 10 years from discharge date.
 Ten years sounds like a long time, but when you’re working and raising a family the time goes by quickly.
 When I decided to return to college in 2004 Mary Baldwin was my first choice based on location and level of education desired.
 As part of registration I only had to provide my DD214 and Mary Baldwin staff took care of the rest.
 During my academic tenure I received a check each month from the VA benefits office with amount based on my part-time or full-time status, and each month I called a number to verify I was a current student.
 Mary Baldwin University made the process easy and the GI Bill made it affordable.”